vatpac-technology/sops/docs/aerodromes/classc/sydney.md

     Take in to account an aircraft's weight when runways 16L/34R or 07/25 are in use.
 Heavier aircraft may operationally require the longer Runway 16R/34L, or pilots may prefer a departure from 16R instead of 16L so they have a shorter taxi.
 If in doubt, ask the pilot and try to be accommodating of these requests.

 ### Runway Selection
-Unless operationally required, aircraft shall be assigned the following runways for departure when PROPS are in progress:
+When **PROPS** are in progress, aircraft shall be assigned the following runways for departure (unless operationally required otherwise):

 | Aircraft tracking | Runway  |
 | ----------------| --------- |